HazemYM02/cyber-range-emulator/README.md

 # Cyber-Range Emulator

-A modular, Docker-based cybersecurity training and testing environment designed to simulate real-world cyber operations in a **flat network**.
+A modular, Docker-based cybersecurity training and testing environment designed to simulate real-world cyber operations in a flat network.
 This simplified topology runs all containers on a single shared Docker bridge network — ideal for quick prototyping, instruction, and testing without complex routing.

 ---